-After a PI agrees to accept the student into a permanent laboratory, a Permanent Lab Agreement form is required to document this.
-Students are responsible for obtaining all required signatures on the Permanent Lab Agreement form, including those of the PI and the GSC Chair before submitting the completed form to the Graduate Program Administrator.
-Students will be notified via email of the deadline to submit the Permanent Lab Agreement form.
+After a PI agrees to accept a student into a permanent laboratory, a Permanent Lab Agreement form is required to document this.
+The student is responsible for obtaining all required signatures on the Permanent Lab Agreement form, including those of the PI and the GSC Chair before submitting the completed form to the Graduate Program Staff.
+The Permanent Lab Agreement form is due within a week of the end of their final rotation, students will be notified via email of the deadline to submit.

-Once in a permanent laboratory, a student may change their laboratory if necessary.
-However, any change must be discussed with and approved by the Graduate Advisor.
-The new supervising professor must be a member in good standing with the BCH GSC.
-If the student selects a supervising professor that is not a member of the BCH GSC, that faculty member must request to be added to the BCH GSC.
-If the new supervising professor is a member of the GSC for the CMB or MIC graduate program, the student may transfer to the new graduate program, pending approval of the new graduate program.
+Once in a permanent laboratory, students may change to another laboratory; however, any change must be discussed with and approved by the Graduate Advisor and GSC Chair.
+The new PI must be a member in good standing of the CMB GSC.
+If the student selects a supervising professor that is not a member of the CMB GSC, that faculty member must request to be added to the CMB GSC.
+If the supervising professor is a member of the GSC for the MIC or BCH programs, the student may transfer to the either graduate program, pending approval of the Graduate Advisors.